rodrigosetti/stamps/README.md

-shapelang
+stamps
 =========

-A language for describing recursive 2D drawings.
+A language for producing art.